by Curator, Andrew Hadro

-JazzBariSax.com is a website devoted to publishing information related to the baritone sax.
+JazzBariSax.com (est. 1999) is a website devoted to publishing information related to the baritone sax.
 The site is regularly updated with relevant news about the baritone, but most of its content is contained within the articles and biographical pages of the curated list of baritone players, both past and present.
 In addition to the curated video collection of the best and most relevant YouTube videos, the site also houses a transcription repository where anyone around the world can download transcriptions of jazz baritone solos for their own personal study.
 These transcriptions have been sent in over the years by players all over as contributions to this community.
-We have over 100 transcriptions with nearly 300,000 downloads!
+We have over 125 transcriptions with well over 300,000 downloads!

 History of JazzBariSax.com